JAMorello/HPlus_Bot/README.md

  #### Note:

- The script is ran through Heroku, so the script suffered some modifications (because the Heroku slug resets every 24 hs).
+ - The script is ran through Heroku, so the script suffered some modifications (because the Heroku slug resets every 24 hs).
  It is diferent if it ran through personal terminal.
+ - I made mistakes with the naming of the files; I did not respect the convention of naming files with all characters in lowercase.
+But I can´t change the filenames without losing the changes history.
+In the future I´ll keep more in mind the PEP8 convention.